pyodide/pyodide/docs/usage/loading-packages.md

 Micropip currently decides whether a file is a url based on whether it ends in ".whl" or not.
-The wheel name in the URL must follow [PEP 427 naming convention](https://www.python.org/dev/peps/pep-0427/#file-format), which will be the case if the wheels is made using standard python tools (`pip wheel`, `setup.py bdist_wheel`).
+The wheel name in the URL must follow [PEP 427 naming convention](https://www.python.org/dev/peps/pep-0427/#file-format), which will be the case if the wheels is made using standard Python tools (`pip wheel`, `setup.py bdist_wheel`).

 All required dependencies need also to be previously installed with `micropip`